Emerging Markets Asset Allocation: Investing Into the Upswing

 - Broadening growth and abundant liquidity tend to drive capital toward emerging markets.
 Potential gains have historically been one of the best in this young cycle setting, favoring local assets (FX, equities, rates) over external credit (sovereigns and corporates).

 - We anticipate these benign macro “push” factors to remain in place for an extended period of time and advocate increasing allocations to EM assets.

 - Risks to our outlook include an early reversal to easy financial conditions and disruption in containing or ending the pandemic.

 Young global economic expansions typically fuel strong gains in emerging markets (EM) assets.
-As the economic cycle moves from recovery into expansion and risk aversion declines, waves of capital generally flow into emerging market assets, weakening the dollar, which further reinforces the capital flow cycle to EM.
+As the economic cycle moves from recovery into expansion and risk aversion declines, waves of capital generally flow into emerging market assets, weakening the dollar, which further reinforces the Tail Winds Provide Lift for Emerging Markets Investments .
 We believe we have entered such an expansion phase.
 Although we are vigilantly monitoring the pandemic’s ongoing impacts, we believe that accelerating growth, combined with ultra-loose monetary and fiscal policies and attractive relative valuations, should support EM investments for a prolonged period.

 From healing to expansion